DerrickGold/Remote-Music-Player/README.md

 to install python dependencies.

 ## Docker:
-Build the docker image in the Remote-Media-Player directory `docker build -t rmp .`
+Build the docker image in the Remote-Media-Player directory:

+`docker build -t rmp .`

 Then to run the server:

 `docker run -v <YOUR MUSIC FOLDER PATH>:/server/music -p <YOUR PORT NUMBER>:25222 rmp`